msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 	* Automatic updates;
 	* Good karma;

-The PRO add-on is a product of [PT Woo Plugins](https://ptwooplugins.com) (by [Webdados](https://www.webdados.pt)), and is not provided by ifthenpay.
+The PRO add-on is a product of [Naked Cat Plugins](https://nakedcatplugins.com) (by [Webdados](https://www.webdados.pt)), and is not provided by ifthenpay.

 = Other (premium) plugins =

 Already know our other WooCommerce (premium) plugins?

-* [Portuguese Postcodes for WooCommerce](https://ptwooplugins.com/product/portuguese-postcodes-for-woocommerce-technical-support/) - Automatic filling of the address details at the checkout, including street name and neighbourhood, based on the postal code
+* [Portuguese Postcodes for WooCommerce](https://nakedcatplugins.com/product/portuguese-postcodes-for-woocommerce-technical-support/) - Automatic filling of the address details at the checkout, including street name and neighbourhood, based on the postal code
 * [Invoicing with InvoiceXpress for WooCommerce](https://invoicewoo.com/) - Automatically issue invoices directly from the WooCommerce order
-* [DPD Portugal for WooCommerce](https://ptwooplugins.com/product/dpd-portugal-for-woocommerce/) - Create shipping and return guide in the DPD API directly from the WooCommerce order
+* [DPD Portugal for WooCommerce](https://nakedcatplugins.com/product/dpd-portugal-for-woocommerce/) - Create shipping and return guide in the DPD API directly from the WooCommerce order
-* [Feed KuantoKusta for WooCommerce](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/) - Publish your products on Kuanto Kusta with this easy to use feed generator
+* [Feed KuantoKusta for WooCommerce](https://nakedcatplugins.com/product/feed-kuantokusta-for-woocommerce-pro/) - Publish your products on Kuanto Kusta with this easy to use feed generator
-* [Simple Checkout Fields Manager for WooCommerce](https://ptwooplugins.com/product/simple-custom-fields-for-woocommerce-blocks-checkout/) - Add custom fields and manage (remove, make required or optional) core fields on the new WooCommerce Block-based Checkout
+* [Simple Checkout Fields Manager for WooCommerce](https://nakedcatplugins.com/product/simple-custom-fields-for-woocommerce-blocks-checkout/) - Add custom fields and manage (remove, make required or optional) core fields on the new WooCommerce Block-based Checkout
-* [Simple WooCommerce Order Approval](https://ptwooplugins.com/product/simple-woocommerce-order-approval/) - The hassle-free solution for WooCommerce order approval before payment
+* [Simple WooCommerce Order Approval](https://nakedcatplugins.com/product/simple-woocommerce-order-approval/) - The hassle-free solution for WooCommerce order approval before payment
-* [Shop as Client for WooCommerce](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/) - Quickly create orders on behalf of your customers
+* [Shop as Client for WooCommerce](https://nakedcatplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/) - Quickly create orders on behalf of your customers
-* [Taxonomy/Term and Role based Discounts for WooCommerce](https://ptwooplugins.com/product/taxonomy-term-and-role-based-discounts-for-woocommerce-pro-add-on/) - Easily create bulk discount rules for products based on any taxonomy terms (built-in or custom)
+* [Taxonomy/Term and Role based Discounts for WooCommerce](https://nakedcatplugins.com/product/taxonomy-term-and-role-based-discounts-for-woocommerce-pro-add-on/) - Easily create bulk discount rules for products based on any taxonomy terms (built-in or custom)
-* [DPD / SEUR / Geopost Pickup and Lockers network for WooCommerce](https://ptwooplugins.com/product/dpd-seur-geopost-pickup-and-lockers-network-for-woocommerce/) - Deliver your WooCommerce orders on the DPD and SEUR Pickup network of Parcelshops and Lockers in 21 European countries
+* [DPD / SEUR / Geopost Pickup and Lockers network for WooCommerce](https://nakedcatplugins.com/product/dpd-seur-geopost-pickup-and-lockers-network-for-woocommerce/) - Deliver your WooCommerce orders on the DPD and SEUR Pickup network of Parcelshops and Lockers in 21 European countries

 == Installation ==